-For the high-flexibility benchmark, the fraction of firms with flexible prices is naturally higher: $\omega^f = 0.102$ and the productivity levels are given by

-$e_k \in \{0.87, 0.95, 0.97, 1.0, 1.03, 1.05, 1.20\}$.
-Given that both cases match the distribution of price changes and the median price duration, sticky-price firms need to face higher costs of price adjustment: the upper bound on the cost distribution is very large, B = 0.21.
-This does not imply that high costs of price adjustment are actually incurred, as we will see below.
+For the high-flexibility benchmark, the fraction of firms with flexible prices is naturally higher: $\omega^f = 0.091$ and the productivity levels are given by $e_k \in \{0.92, 0.96, 0.98, 1.0, 1.02, 1.04, 1.12\}$.
+Given that both cases match the distribution of price changes and the median price duration, sticky-price firms need to face higher costs of price adjustment: the upper bound on the cost distribution is somewhat larger, B = 0.075.
 While the productivity levels are quite similar to the low-flexibility case, the productivity transition matrix differs greatly.
-Figure 2 plots the paths of expected productivity, one-period ahead, conditional on each productivity state.
+Figure 3 plots the paths of expected productivity, one-period ahead, conditional on each productivity state.
 In the low-flexibility benchmark, productivity is relatively persistent, whereas in the high-flexibility benchmark productivity is relatively transitory.

-Figure 2.
+Figure 3.
 Expected productivity state by state